waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ## Included Components

-The journey are accomplished by using an Hybrid [IBM Bluemix] / [IBM Z Mainframe] architecture:
+The journey is accomplished by using an Hybrid [IBM Bluemix] / [IBM Z Mainframe] architecture:

 * [Db2 for z/OS]
 * [Machine Learning for z/OS]